bjks/gfp_gaussian_process/README.md

 - `outdir` overwrites default output directory, which is (given the infile `dir/example.csv/`) `dir/example_out/`

 ##### Run modes
-- `m (maximize), s(scan), p(predict` will run the respective task.
+- `m (maximize), s(scan), p(predict)` will run the respective task.
 In case `maximize` and `predict`is set, the estimated paramters after the maximization will be used for the prediction.
 Those paramters that are fixed are of course not effected.
 - the 1d parameters scans will calculate the likelihood for the 1d ranges set by the parameter_bound file.
 Note, only "bound" parameters will be scaned

 #### Csv_config file
 The following settings define how the input file will be read.
 Default values in brackets.
 - time_col (time_sec): column from which the time is read
-- rescale_time (60): factor by which time will be devided, time increments should be small, i.e in the order of 1.
-Note that the model parameters are in recaled units.
-I.e. if the time is given in seconds the time is rescaled by 60 and the parameters are in minutes.
+- rescale_time (60): factor by which time will be devided before the anything is run.
+This can be used to use a different time unit for the input than for the model paramters.
 - length_col (length_um): column from which the length of the cell is read
 - length_islog (false): indicates if the cell length in the data file is in logscale (true) of not (false)
 - fp_col (gfp_nb): column from which the intensity is read
-- delm (,):delimiter between columns, probably ',' or ';'
+- delm (,): delimiter between columns, probably ',' or ';'
 - cell_tag (date, pos, gl, id): columns that will make up the unique cell id, endings like .0 .00 etc of numeric values will be removed
 - parent_tags (date, pos, gl, parent_id): columns that will make up the unique cell id of the parent cell, endings like .0 .00 etc of numeric values will be removed